incognico/list-of-top-level-domains/README.md

 The lists can be conveniently used in PHP or Node projects including this package.

 ### Node
- * use npm to add the `tld-enum` package to your project as needed
+ * use npm to add the `tld-enum` package to your project
    ```sh
    $ npm install tld-enum --save
    ```